alf-wchong/MiscUtils/PDF/page-counter/README.md

 | -8   | Invalid page range (start_page > end_page or start_page < 1) |
 | -9   | Error writing output file |
 | -99  | Unexpected error |

+<u>**Important Note:**</u>

+These are system exit codes that are returned to the operating system when the application encounters an error.
+These codes do not appear in the console output or result files - they are used by scripts, batch files, or other programs to determine if the application completed successfully or failed.

+Always check the numeric error code, either programmatically or on the console (e.g., using `echo $?` on Linux/Mac or `echo %ERRORLEVEL%` on Windows) after running the application.

+A successful run returns exit code `0`.
+Any non-zero exit code indicates an error occurred.

 ## Page Range Validation